noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 *******************************************************

-For an open response assessment, you can ask your learners to upload an image, a .pdf, or a file of another type as part of their responses.
-The responses and their accompanying files are then evaluated by other learners during the peer assessment.
+For an open response assessment, you can ask your learners to upload an image, a .pdf file, or a file of another type as a part of their responses.
+Other learners evaluate the responses and their accompanying files during the peer assessment.
 Offering the option to upload a file in addition to a text response can give learners the opportunity to use tools and develop skills that are relevant to your course.

 Before you decide to ask learners to upload other files along with their text responses, however, you should be aware of the following limitations and best